 Serverless Framework is a more established framework than Amplify.
 It has the upper hand regarding the different AWS services it provides, local testing, community support, and plugin availability.

-On the other hand, Amplify provides an easy-to-develop and deploy CLI and a more complete CI/CD solution than Serverless Framework.
+On the other hand, Amplify provides an easy-to-develop and deploy CLI and a more complete CI/CD solution that Serverless Framework.
 It is still an excellent option to try out.
 I’m sure that they will add more in the coming months in terms of the services supported.
 Also, community support will only increase as more developers jump on the bandwagon.

 In my opinion, Serverless Framework is by far the best framework you can consider currently if you are looking for a completely serverless solution for AWS.